 For us, “personal information” means information which identifies you, like your name or email address.
 Any information that falls outside of this is “non-personal information.”

 If we store your personal information with information that is non-personal, we will consider the combination as personal information.
 If we remove all personal information from a set of data then the remaining is non-personal information.

 We collect information from you when you give it us directly by registering on our site, subscribing to a newsletter, responding to a survey or entering information on our site.

-Cookies & IP addresses: We use these to enhance functionality of certain products and services.
+We use these to enhance the functionality of certain products and services.
 IP addresses are used to customize content for your specific country.

-Online Data Tools: We use clear GIFs and web analytics to understand in the aggregate how users engage with our products, services, communications, websites, online campaigns, snippets, devices, and other platforms.
+We use web analytics to understand and aggregate how users engage with our products, services, communications, websites, online campaigns, snippets, devices, and other platforms.

 What do we do with your information once we have it?